gkexplore/Udacity/Project3-Customer-Review/ReviewsAPI/README.md

 Supports operations for writing reviews and listing reviews for a product but with no sorting or filtering.

 ### Prerequisites
-MySQL needs to be installed and configured.
+MySQL and MongoDB need to be installed and configured.
 Instructions provided separately.

-### Getting Started
+### Feature
-* Configure the MySQL Datasource in application.properties.
+* Product details will be stored on MySQL database
-* Add Flyway scripts in src/main/resources/db/migration.
+* Using Flyway for database migration.
+It helps us to easily revert back the sql changes
-* Define JPA Entities and relationships.
+* Product reviews will be stored on MongoDB

-* Define Spring Data JPA Repositories.
+### How to run the application
-* Add tests for JPA Repositories.
+mvn springboot:run

 ### Reference Documentation
 For further reference, please consider the following sections: